-On March 28, 2019, the US District Court for the District of Columbia vacated the following provisions of the final Association Health Plans rule and remanded the rule back to the U.S. Department of Labor (“DOL”) to consider the effect of the rule’s severability clause on the remaining provisions.
+On March 28, 2019, the US District Court for the District of Columbia vacated the following provisions of the final Association Health Plans rule and remanded the rule back to the U.S. Department of Labor (“USDOL”) to consider the effect of the rule’s severability clause on the remaining provisions.
 This guidance will only address the remaining rules governing AHPs, which USDOL referred to as “Pathway 1.”

 Federal Requirement Overview

 The Employee Retirement Income Security Act of 1974 (“ERISA”) preempts the application of many of Idaho’s state insurance laws to specific types of single-employer self-funded health plans.
 Per federal regulation, Association Health Plans (“AHPs”), regardless of whether they are fully-insured or self-funded, are by definition also Multiple Employer Welfare Arrangements (“MEWAs”).
 As such, AHPs are not preempted from state insurance laws applicable to MEWAs, as so they must also be aware of and comply with those federal and state laws and regulations.

 Any AHP that wishes to claim any ERISA exemption from state regulation should conduct a careful examination of ERISA requirements.
 The summary below contains some of the most important provisions that the Department of Insurance will review when determining how ERISA preemption may or may not apply to a given AHP.
 The Department of Insurance urges applicants to conduct an independent review of their plan and to consult USDOL advisory opinions and court cases for the latest information, and we recommend the applicant reaches out to the Department with any potential conclusions of that review along with any additional information as explained below.

 Summary of ERISA Requirements for AHPs